 We have currently reviewed 2 Philips headphones.
-They're a big brand that makes a bit of everything including headphones for casual and professional use.
+They're a big brand that makes a bit of everything, including headphones for casual and professional use.

 Philips has a whole range of headphones geared towards casual and/or professional listeners.
-They deliver in the sound department with some of their budget models sounding better than more expensive headphones from other brands.
-They also have a vast library headphone types so you can find what fits best for you.
+They deliver in the sound department, with some of their budget models sounding better than more expensive headphones from other brands.
+They also have a vast library of headphone types, so you can find what fits best for you.
 However, they have a slightly inconsistent pricing strategy that makes some of their Fidelio headphones comparatively more expensive than better-known brands like Sennheiser and Bose for the same amount or less active features.